 A Great Idea

 Then in April of 2010, Dan's old friend and producer, Norbert Putnam, got in touch with me.
 I told him about the problems I was encountering with the tribute concert.
-He said he'd had a similar idea; a tribute honoring Dan, but what if we recorded the CD first, then followed it with a concert?
+He said he'd had a similar idea of a tribute honoring Dan, but, what if we recorded the CD first, then followed it with a concert?